easysoftware/n8n-nodes-easy-redmine/README.md

 - **Get one** - returns a detailed view of a single opportunity.
 The entitiy is specified by its ID.
 - **Get many** - returns a list of entities.
 You should use easy query id to specify the filter.
 - **Add comment** - adds a comment to the opportunity.
+- **Create** - creates a new opportunity.
+  - Name (required)
+  - Project ID (required)
+  - Account ID (required)
+  - Custom fields
 - **Update** - updates some fields of the opportunity.
   - Name
   - Description
   - Custom fields

+## Personal contacts

+Personal contacts are CRM entities that represent a person.
+The entity name is `easy_personal_contacts`.

+**Operations**

+- **Get one** - returns a detailed view of a single personal contact.
+The entitiy is specified by its ID.
+- **Get many** - returns a list of entities.
+You should use easy query id to specify the filter.
+- **Update** - updates some fields of the personal contact.
+  - Name
+  - Description
+  - Custom fields

+## Users

+Users are Easy Redmine users.
+The entity name is `user`.

+**Operations**

+- **Get one** - returns a detailed view of a single user.
+The entitiy is specified by its ID.
+- **Get many** - returns a list of entities.
+You should use easy query id to specify the filter.
+- **Create** - creates a new user
+  - Login (required)
+  - First name (required)
+  - Last name (required)
+  - Email (required)
+  - Phone
+  - Custom fields
+- **Update** - updates some fields of the user.
+  - ID (required)
+  - Login
+  - First name
+  - Last name
+  - Email
+  - Phone
+  - Custom Fields